wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 This section is to be removed before publication, and the primary change log is the git repository.
 This is just a place to note some of the more substantive changes.

+## Version 07-08
+{:numbered="false"}

+* Use ICMPv4 consistently (rather than plain ICMP).
+* Clarify that the requirements about ICMPv4 merely rephrase what is already required by RFC 1812.

 ## Version 06-07
 {:numbered="false"}